-The Office of Teacher Education Services receives and processes applications for teaching certificates (Rank III, II and I) and additional certificates for school personnel (principals, supervisors, superintendents, directors of special education, counselors, school psychologists, and pupil personnel directors).
-Questions may be directed to a College of Education certification officer at coecert@eku.edu or (859) 622-6852.
+The Center for Preparation of Educational Professionals receives and processes applications for teaching certificates (Rank III, II and I) and additional certificates for school personnel (principals, supervisors, superintendents, directors of special education, counselors, school psychologists, and pupil personnel directors).
+Questions may be directed to a College of Education certification officer at coecert@eku.edu or (859) 622-1829.

-Planned programs for degree and non-degree teacher certification programs are received and maintained in the Office of Teacher Education Services.
+Planned programs for degree and non-degree teacher certification programs are received and maintained in the Licensure and Certification Office.